wanderview/wanderview.github.com/source/_posts/2014-11-27-implementing-the-serviceworker-cache-api-in-gecko.markdown

    describing the content script's origin and other identifying information.
 4. Before permitting any actual work to take place the principal provided to the actor must be verified.
 For various reasons this can only be done on the main thread.
-So an asynchronous operation is triggered to do examine the principal and any operations coming in are queued.
+So an asynchronous operation is triggered to examine the principal and any CacheStorage operations coming in are queued.
 5. Once the principal is verified we return to the worker thread.
 6. Assuming verification succeeded, then the origin's Manager can now be accessed or created.
 (This is actually deferred until the first operation, though.)
+Any pending CacheStorage operations are immediately executed.

 Now that we have the `caches` object we can get on with the `open()`.
 This sequence of steps is more complex: